graciellehigino/ms_range_interactions/manuscript.md

 IUCN range maps for species that are not well known [@Herkt2017MacCon], demonstrating how small range species are likely to have their distribution underestimated in the IUCN database.
-Additionally, the fact that _Canis aureus_ had such a conspicuous mismatch between both the original and updated IUCN range maps, and between GBIF and IUCN data, may indicate a taxonomic incongruency between the three databases used here, which we explore in the Discussion section.
+Additionally, the fact that _Canis aureus_ had such a conspicuous discrepancy between the original and fitted IUCN range maps, and between GBIF and IUCN data, may indicate a taxonomic incongruency between the three databases used here, which we explore in the Discussion section.
 Our results delineate how a mismatch between GBIF and IUCN databases differ greatly with small changes in herbivore species ranges, and it is somewhat positively related to range size for predator species.
-Moreover, we show that accounting for interactions does not necessarily aggravates this dissimilarity, but it is relevant for species with little ecological information or specialists.
+Moreover, we show that accounting for interactions does not necessarily aggravates this dissimilarity, but it is relevant for species about which we have little ecological information or for specialists groups.

 ![Left panel: Distribution of the proportion of GBIF pixels (pixels with at least one occurrence in GBIF) falling into the IUCN range for different range sizes.
-Right panel: Differences between the proportion of GBIF pixels falling into the IUCN and the updated ranges for every predator species.
-Arrows go from the proportion inside the original range to the proportion inside the updated range, which can only be equal or lower.
+Right panel: Differences between the proportion of GBIF pixels falling into the IUCN and the fitted ranges for every predator species.
+Arrows go from the proportion inside the original range to the proportion inside the revised range, which can only be equal or lower.
 Overlapping markers indicate no difference between the types of layers.
 Species markers are the same on both figures, with predators presented in distinct colored markers and all herbivores grouped in a single grey marker.
-Pixels represent a resolution of 10 arc-minutes. ](figures/gbif_panels.png){#fig:gbif}
+Pixels represent a resolution of 0.5 degrees.](figures/gbif_panels.png){#fig:gbif}

 # Discussion